Fiori-Tracker/fioritracker.github.io/2020FPS01/ft-platform.md

 # Fiori Tracker platform

 Fiori Tracker is a solution for keeping a record of your SAP Fiori launchpad's implementation or maintenance scope.
 The scope is the list of the applications and catalogs you plan to implement or support (in Fiori Tracker apps called "To-be" records).
-Application's and Catalog's "To-be" records serve as a reference for comparison with actual system configuration (in app's called "As-is").
-"As-is" relations enable the project team to control setting up the SAP Fiori launchpad, especially for many applications deployed in multiple systems.
+Application's and catalog's "To-be" records serve as a reference for comparison with actual system configuration (in app's called "As-is").
+"As-is" relations enable the project team to control setting up the SAP Fiori launchpad, crucial in projects with many applications deployed in multiple systems.

 ### Main apps
 [Fiori Tracker Core](ft-core.md) - This is a tool for keeping a record of your SAP Fiori launchpad's applications and catalogs